z-katas/certifiable-kata/prompt_dump.md

 ## Purpose
-This document contains the list of all prompts we have used while taking assistance of LLM to come up with architecture artifacts.
+This document contains the list of all prompts we have used while taking assistance of Gen AI tools to come up with architecture artifacts.

 ### [Prompt_title]
 - **Purpose:** [Brief description]